 - The due diligence process culminates in a visit, by a University panel to the proposed partner institution, known as an Institutional Meeting.
-The outcome of the institutional meeting is a recommendation to Academic Board or its sub committees that: - a. the partner be designated an Affiliated Institution or; - b. further documentation and/or discussions will be required before a recommendation can be made or: - c. the proposed partner should not be designated an Affiliated Institution. - H2.7P The Academic Registrar shall draft a formal agreement between the University and the partner which confirms Affiliated Institution status, sets out the principles underpinning the partnership and the division of responsibilities.
-The Academic Registrar shall co-ordinate the process culminating in the agreement being signed on behalf of the University by the Vice-Chancellor, or other authorised signatory, and on behalf of the external institution by the Principal, or equivalent. - H2.8P The agreement shall normally be made for a period of five years and include provision for review of the agreement and mechanisms for termination of the agreement subject to satisfactory provision being made for completion of programmes by existing students. - H2.9P In accordance with the terms of the agreement, the Academic Registrar will notify the Principal, or equivalent, of the Affiliated Institution of the arrangements for review of the agreement.
-The review will focus on an evaluation of the operation of the agreement and proposals for its continuation and revision, if appropriate. - H2.10P The Academic Registrar shall arrange for any validation of awards required by the relationship to be taken forward according to the University's regulations and procedures. - H2.11R Award planning may take place concurrently with the due diligence process, but no programme leading to an award of the University may be validated or delivered by the proposed partner prior to its designation as an Affiliated Institution by Academic Board.

-H3 JOINT AND DUAL AWARDS WITH OTHER INSTITUTIONS AND AWARDING BODIES
+The outcome of the institutional meeting is a recommendation to Academic Board or its sub committees that: - a. the partner be designated an Affiliated Institution or; - b. further documentation and/or discussions will be required before a recommendation can be made or: - c. the proposed partner should not be designated an Affiliated Institution. - H2.7P The Director of Corporate and Academic Services/Academic Registrar shall draft a formal agreement between the University and the partner which confirms Affiliated Institution status, sets out the principles underpinning the partnership and the division of responsibilities.
+The Director of Corporate and Academic Services/Academic Registrar shall co-ordinate the process culminating in the agreement being signed on behalf of the University by the Vice-Chancellor, or other authorised signatory, and on behalf of the external institution by the Principal, or equivalent. - H2.8P The agreement shall normally be made for a period of five years and include provision for review of the agreement and mechanisms for termination of the agreement subject to satisfactory provision being made for completion of programmes by existing students. - H2.9P In accordance with the terms of the agreement, the Director of Corporate and Academic Services/Academic Registrar will notify the Principal, or equivalent, of the Affiliated Institution of the arrangements for review of the agreement.
+The review will focus on an evaluation of the operation of the agreement and proposals for its continuation and revision, if appropriate. - H2.10P The Director of Corporate and Academic Services/Academic Registrar shall arrange for any validation of awards required by the relationship to be taken forward according to the University's regulations and procedures. - H2.11R Award planning may take place concurrently with the due diligence process, but no programme leading to an award of the University may be validated or delivered by the proposed partner prior to its designation as an Affiliated Institution by Academic Board. - H3 JOINT AND DUAL AWARDS WITH OTHER INSTITUTIONS AND